Stains on Stainless Steel….

 How to remove heat tint?

-It seems you can use Bar Keepers Friend for just about anything to do with Stainless Steel.
+It seems you can use Bar Keepers Friend for just about anything to do with cleaning a Stainless Steel pan.
 Heat tint can be cleaned with a bit of BFK and some tlc.
 Alternatively, a mixture of white vinegar and water also works just fine.

 Ah, this is by far my favorite (not!).
-But definitely the one I have the most experience with.
+But definitely the one I have the most experience with and, in my opinion, the most challenging stain to clean from a stainless steel pan.
 If you’ve even been tempted to just throw out a SS pan with stubborn burnt on food, you’re not alone.
 I’ll go as far as to admit that I once might actually have thrown out a perfectly good SS frying pan for that very reason!

 The more interesting question, however, is how to clean stainless steel cookware that is burnt.
 I find that baking soda works quite well.
 Cover the base of the pot with water and sprinkle it generously with baking soda.
 Let sit for at least 30 minutes.
 Scrub it off gently with a plastic scrubber.
 For really bad burns, leave it in for longer.